cozuya/secret-hitler/README.md

 Adapted the rules explanation to account for online vs physical play.

-There is an option when players make a game to "rebalance" the 6 and 9 player games - they start with a fascist and liberal policy already enacted, respectively.
+There is an option when players make a game to "rebalance" the 6 and 9 player games - 6p starts with a fascist policy already enacted, 9p starts with one less fascist policy in the deck.
 Players (and results from analyzing statistics) have noted that these game modes are the worst balanced and not fun to play with the original ruleset.